Imagen dinámica

 • Panel 5: The thief looks back, smiling, believing he has escaped.

 In this sequence, we’ve condensed what could be a several-minute chase into five key panels.
-Each panel shows a crucial moment that advances the action, allowing the reader to fill in the spaces between them with their imagination.
+Each panel shows a crucial moment that moves the action forward, allowing the reader to fill in the spaces between them with their imagination.

 The effectiveness of this transition lies in selecting the most impactful or revealing moments.
 We don’t need to show every step of the chase; instead, we choose the moments that best capture the essence of the action and the emotion of the scene.